 Katie is a Director/ Producer/ Cinematographer from London.
 She began working in docs in 2007 as one half of the writing team behind In Prison My Whole Life (Sundance Film Festival, winner of Best Film Prize at Geneva Human Rights Film Festival).
 After co-producing a handful of social justice focused films in the U.K she moved stateside to co-direct her first feature doc The (Dead Mothers) Club with Carlye.
 The pair then co-founded Smoke & Apple Films and have recently completed their second feature The Family I Had.
 Now usually found somewhere between New York and New Orleans, she continues to collaborate with Carlye in development on several new projects.

-Carlye is a Director/Producer passionate about telling stories that break taboos (talking about death), provide an injustice a platform (extreme sentencing of youth) or gives a voice to the marginalized (refugee girls starting a soccer team (coming soon....)).
+Carlye is a Director/Producer passionate about telling stories that break taboos (talking about death), provide an injustice a platform (extreme sentencing of youth) or gives a voice to the marginalized (a teenage-refugee soccer team (coming soon....)).
 After working in various capacities on documentaries including Capitalism: A Love Story and The Swell Season, she co-founded Smoke & Apple Films with Katie to make her directorial debut with The (Dead Mothers) Club (HBO, 2014) and followed up with The Family I Had (Tribeca Film Festival Premiere, Discovery I.D., 2017).
 She and Katie are currently working towards completion on No Place For Children/1275 Days (2015, Points North Fellow) and developing several other projects.